-Further learning isn’t for everyone.
-I am one of the few that enjoys the study environment, research and watching webinars, so this course was perfect for me.
+Education isn’t for everyone.
+I am one of the few that actually enjoys learning in a classroom environment, doing my homework and watching webinars, so this course was perfect for me.
 Here are my top 4 takeaways you can expect if you decide to complete one yourself.

 1. Bad terminology is the enemy of good thinking